equinox-project/equinox-js/docs/docs/core-concepts/decider.md

-EquinoxJS uses the decider as the core domain primitive, but deliberately keeps the programming model a little looser than some command-centric presentations of event sourcing.
-The library does not require a single command union or a single handler API shape.
+EquinoxJS uses the decider as the core domain primitive, but deliberately keeps the programming model a little looser than some command-centric presentations of event sourcing, and thus does not dictate a single command union or a single handler API shape.

 ```ts